Vishalkm206/ineuron/python/assignment1/README.md

 ### Immutability in python means once object is created you cannot further modify, update or alter anything to it. for example, strings in python.

 ## Ques3.
 How is a ternary conditional operator used in Python?
 Provide an example.
+## Ques4.
+What is the purpose of the 'pass' statement in Python?
+Provide a code example.
+## Ques5.
+What are the different logical operators available in Python?
+Provide examples for each.
+## Ques6.
+Explain the difference between 'and' and '&' operators in Python with examples.
+## Ques7.
+What is the 'in' keyword used for in Python?
+Provide an example.
+## Ques8.
+What are the different comparison operators in Python?
+Provide examples for each.
+## Ques8.
+How does the 'not' operator work in Python?
+Provide an example.
+## Ques8.
+Explain the concept of short-circuit evaluation in Python with an example.